 The collection contains over 5 million feet of newsfilm dating from 1949 to 1981.
 The collection covers the Civil Rights Movement, the legacy of Dr, Martin Luther King, Jr., the political careers of Jimmy Carter, Julian Bond, Andrew Young, Maynard Jackson, Herman Talmadge, Lester Maddox, Carl Sanders, George Wallace, Richard Russell, William Hartsfield, and many others.
 If it happened in Atlanta from the 1950s to 1981, it is most likely in this collection.

-The richness of the collection lies in the fact the footage is raw.
-It is not the televised newscast but the “B-roll” or unedited footage.
-Newsfilm is a sweet irony in the fast-paced world of television news and it was in use for approximately 30 years.
+The richness of the collection lies in the fact that the footage is raw.
+It is not the televised newscast, but is the unedited and additional “B-roll” footage.
+Newsfilm is a sweet irony in the fast-paced world of television news, and was in use for approximately 30 years.
 Prior to television, news was captured on 35mm film and shown in movie theaters as newsreels.
-Newsfilm is 16mm and started out as black & white and then moved to color, with small portable cameras, it became the standard for recording events and was shown during news broadcasts to augment the story being read by the television anchor.
-Later, videotape became more portable, didn’t require chemical processing and was re-recordable and therefore more attractive in terms of getting a story out quickly.
-Stations typically kept their newsfilm if they had storage space available.
+Newsfilm is 16mm film.
+It started out as black & white, then moved to color film.
+Using small portable cameras, it became the standard for recording events and was shown during news broadcasts to augment the story being read by the television anchor.
+Later, videotape became the medium of choice.
+It was more portable, did not require chemical processing, and was re-recordable, thereby making it more attractive in terms of getting a story out quickly.